WillCao68/twist-api/source/includes/v2/_integration_channel.md

 ## Configure URL

 We redirect users to the configure URL when setting up the integration.
-The configured URL lets you connect the installation with your app and also includes [an incoming webhook](#channel-incoming-webhook) URL, which you can use as an easy way to manually post new threads into Twist as an integration.
+The configured URL lets you connect the installation to your app and also includes [an incoming webhook](#channel-incoming-webhook) URL, which you can use as an easy way to manually post new threads into Twist as an integration.